Open Budget Survey Document Availability Tracker

 |Audit Report||Available to the Public||Available to the Public|

-As of 30 April 2016, the government of Germany makes seven of the eight key budget documents available to the public in a timeframe consistent with international standards.
-This is the same number of documents Germany published compared to the number found in the Open Budget Survey 2015, which assessed budget documents that were available to the public through 30 June 2014.
+As of 31 December 2016, the government of Germany makes seven of eight key budget documents publicly available online in a timeframe consistent with international standards.
+This is the same number of documents that were found to be publicly available in the Open Budget Survey 2015, which assessed the availability of documents up to 30 June 2014.
+However, since then, Germany has failed to produce the Mid-Year Review, but has published the Citizens Budget.

-To improve budget transparency, Germany should produce and publish the Citizens Budget.
-For more information on the content that should be in the eight key budget documents and the publication timeframe for each document, please see IBP’s Guide to Transparency in Government Budget Reports and the Open Budget Survey Guidelines on Public Availability of Budget Documents.
+To improve budget transparency, Germany should produce and publish a Mid-Year Review.
+For more information on the content that the eight key budget documents should contain, and the publication timeframe for each document, please see IBP’s Guide to Transparency in Government Budget Reports and the Open Budget Survey Guidelines on Public Availability of Budget Documents.

 Transparency (Open Budget Index) 71/100